A lot happens behind the scenes of a sales department.

 Sales ops teams will use weighted pipeline value on top of average deal size to forecast sales and make informed decisions.

-If the sales ops team is consistently forecasting sales metrics that are inaccurate, they will rethink their strategy.
+If the team is consistently forecasting sales metrics that are inaccurate, they will rethink their strategy.

 From the information above, you can see that the sales operations team has a lot of responsibilities, both in tasks and metrics to track.
-While the sales operations team structure will vary from business to business, depending on company size and structure, the work is often scattered among the following positions:
+While this part of the sales organization will vary from business to business, depending on company size and structure, the work is often scattered among the following positions:

-The outcome of a sales ops team’s efforts shows through the sales team’s success.
+The outcome of a team’s efforts shows through the sales team’s success.
 To ensure their hard work doesn’t go unnoticed, the sales ops team will have to overcome the following challenges.

 A lot of departments work to support the sales team: sales enablement, customer success, and even marketing.
 Because the overall mission of these departments is to set the sales team up for success, there can be some overlap and confusion when it comes to responsibilities.